jieggii/puffy/README.md

 It will:
 * Build **puffy** binary and move it to `/usr/bin/puffy`
-* Create `/etc/puffy/` directory and copy [example config file](https://github.com/jieggii/puffy/blob/master/config.example.toml) to it
+* Create `/etc/puffy/` directory and copy [default config file](https://github.com/jieggii/puffy/blob/master/config.default.toml) to it
 * Copy `puffy.service` to `/etc/systemd/system/` directory

 ## Uninstallation